 Tramadol & Other Substances

-Like many other prescription opioid drugs, use of this drug and often lead to the use of cheaper and stronger opioids such as heroin and fentanyl.
-Tramadol addiction is a serious condition with a high risk of overdose and often requires professional treatment to recover.
+Like many other prescription opioid drugs, the use of this drug often leads to cheaper and more potent opioids such as heroin and fentanyl.
+Tramadol addiction is a severe condition with a high risk of overdose and usually requires professional treatment to recover.

-Additionally, mixing tramadol or other opioid pain relievers can increase the risk of overdose dramatically.
-When heavy drug use or mixing drugs, medical detoxification is the best path to safely start your journey to recovery.
+Additionally, mixing tramadol or other opioid pain relievers can increase the risk of overdose dramatically when heavy drug use or mixing drugs.
+Medical detoxification is the best path to start your journey to recovery safely.